johanneslumpe/redux-history-transitions/README.md

 import storeEnhancer from 'redux-react-router-transitions';

 // you have to create your history instance here and pass it to the store enhancer
+// Note: in order to use `query`, you have to enhance your history using the `useQueries`
+// enhancer!

 const finalCreateStore = compose( storeEnhancer(history)